Boy, 12, denies burgling top London hotels in alleged 10-month spree

 Magistrate Alan Elias told the court to act as if the hearing was at a youth court, saying: “Let’s keep the atmosphere quite informal.”

-Mr Elias immediately sent McCarthy’s case to Isleworth Crown Court on April 14 and released him on unconditional bail.
+Mr Elias immediately sent Mr McCarthy’s case to Isleworth Crown Court on 14 April and released him on unconditional bail.

 The prosecutor then argued that the boys’ cases should not be sent to Crown Court alongside McCarthy’s because of “the disparity in their age” and their “limited” criminal record.